jroeland/teapot/README.md

     python manage.py runserver localhost:8080

 ## Install instructions - docker-compose
+The service will be running in port 8000.
+To change this, edit the file project/docker-compose.yml

 To build the project as a micro-service, run the following command:

     cd project/